-There are countless versions of mango pickle in India with each region having its own host of recipes.
-This one is from the Northern state of Uttar Pradesh and is often eaten with stuffed parathas (Indian bread) and yogurt.
+There are countless versions of mango pickle (aam ka achaar) in India with each region having its own host of recipes.
+This one is from the northern state of Uttar Pradesh and is often eaten with stuffed parathas (Indian bread) and yogurt.

-One of the seeds listed in this recipe is kalonji, or nigella seeds.
-This little black spice brings a unique flavor to a dish, as well as many health benefits.
-Loaded with vitamins, fiber, calcium and protein, to just name a few, kalonji is good for your heart as well as managing diabetes.
-Also, when mixed with lime juice, it actually becomes a treatment for acne!
+One of the seeds listed in this recipe is kalonji or nigella seeds.
+This little black spice brings a unique flavor to a dish as well as many health benefits (see below after the directions to this recipe).

-There is some advanced prep needed for this recipe--you will have to have a sterilized glass pickling jar on hand, and be prepared to wait about 3 weeks until the pickled mangoes are ready to eat.
+There is some advanced prep needed for this recipe—you will need a sterilized 1-quart glass pickling jar on hand and be prepared to wait about 3 weeks until the pickled mangoes are ready to eat.
 But you will see that it is worth it!

 - 1 cup sea salt

-- Leave the jar out in the sun for a week so that the mangoes soften.
+- Leave the jar out in the sun for 1 week so that the mangoes soften.

-- In a small bowl, mix the aniseed or fennel seed, mustard seeds, kalonji, fenugreek seeds, chili powder and turmeric together.
+- In a small bowl, mix the aniseed or fennel seeds, mustard seeds, kalonji, fenugreek seeds, chili powder, and turmeric together.
 Add this spice mix to the mangoes.